n3rada/MSSQLand/README.md

 8. **Extensibility**

 The system should be easy to extend with new features.
-New actions can be added without altering core functionality by extending [`BaseAction`](./MSSQLand/Actions/BaseAction.cs).
+New actions can be added without altering core functionality by extending [`BaseAction`](./MSSQLand/Actions/BaseAction.cs) and adding the created-one to the [factory](./MSSQLand/Actions/ActionFactory.cs).

 #### Directories